ChorusOne/predictomatic/docs/user_guide.md

 When a market dissolves,
 every participant gets their deposit back, as if no trades ever happened.

 Although it is not possible to withdraw, you can exit a non-neutral position and take profits by trading until you have an equal amount of every outcome share.
+Such an outcome-neutral position pays out the same amount regardless of how the market resolves.
+The <em>bet sizing help</em> section in the sidebar includes a button that computes the appropriate trade to take an outcome-neutral position.

 ## Automated market maker